lowRISC/opentitan/site/landing/content/privacy-policy.md

     website and from what location)

-If you would like to unsubscribe from any email newsletter you can also click on the ‘unsubscribe’ button at the bottom of the email newsletter.
+If you would like to unsubscribe from any email newsletter you can also click on the 'unsubscribe' button at the bottom of the email newsletter.
 It may take up to seven days for this to take place.

 The [General Data Protection